wpmetabox/docs/_docs/extensions/mb-custom-table.md

 **Important:** This extension requires Meta Box version 4.12.3+.
 If you're using an older version of the plugin, please update.

+## Video Tutorial

+Here is a quick video tutorial on how to use the plugin:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/o8ICxe8nbrI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Creating custom tables

 To create a custom table, you can do it manually by following [this guide](https://codex.wordpress.org/Creating_Tables_with_Plugins) or using the API that the extension provides.
 The API simplifies the process and makes it easier for you.